philiplugt/hitori-solver/README.md

 Within `hitori.py` within `if __name__ == '__main__':` statement you can set `method = True` to use the brute solver, default is the smart solver (`method = False`).

 You can use your own puzzle by setting the `puzzle` variable to a list of lists.
 Note that the brute force method is significantly slower than the smart method.
-For example, puzzle 6 as listed in the source code is solved by the brute force method in 2m 10s, while the smart method takes <2s to solve it.
+The smart method can solve the 20-by-20 puzzle in about 1 minute.

 ### Details